Japan tech giant SoftBank’s profits rise on investments

 WeWork just opened in a new locale in Japan, in northern Sendai.
 It already operates in Tokyo, as well as Nagoya, Fukuoka and other urban areas in Japan.

-SoftBank made a loss in the fiscal year that ended in March.
+SoftBank logged a loss in the fiscal year that ended in March.
 It did not give a projection for the current fiscal year that ends in March 2021.

+Son said in an online news conference that the company was defying the naysayers, including analysts and reporters who had for years predicted that SoftBank might collapse.

+“Defense is the best offense,” he said, showing photos of warring samurai.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama